The Champagne Connection

 In some ways, the complexities of Wakerhauser’s creations are in part why they suit Champagne so well.
 Working with contrasts in texture, layers of flavor and careful combinations of sweetness and acidity, her desserts tend to be as ornate as the wines themselves.
 Yet Wakerhauser points out that these levels of complexity aren’t strictly necessary.
 She calls out La Framboise, a small almond cake studded with chopped raspberries, which she likes to pair with René Geoffroy Rosé de Saignée.
 “I’ll send you the recipe,” she offers.
 “It’s adjusted for you to make it at home.”
 Recipe below.

 Wakerhauser’s tips for choosing Champagne-friendly desserts

 —the less sweet the better; desserts that build richness through elements like marzipan, pastry cream and butter rather than sugar work best

 —look for desserts with flavors that are often found in Champagnes: nuts, piecrust, cassis and citrus

 —match weights, opting for light mousses and lighter dishes for delicate Champagnes, and choosing denser cakes and tarts for rich, yeasty or red-fruited Champagnes

-This article first appeared in W&S December 2014.
+This story was featured in W&S December 2014.